 All prospective Product Design and Innovation Program students must first apply to Western Michigan University through the Office of Admissions.
 If you have questions about how to apply online, please call (269) 387-2000.

 Applicants must also apply to the program directly through Slideroom.
 This secondary application includes a statement of intent, digital portfolio and a recommendation.
 More information on each of these application components can be found below.
 Slideroom charges a $10 fee at the time of a completed applicant’s submission.
+The product design program is not yet authorized to accept international applicants.

 Prospective students interested in majoring in product design must submit their application and portfolio no later than February 1.